Meet Our Team

 Sharon Blyfield – Vice Chair

-Youth Employment UK welcomes Executive Director, Sharon Blyfield, to the board.
-Sharon is head of the Coca-Cola Europacific Partners (CCEP) Early Careers agenda for Great Britain.
-She has been in the business for 28 years in a variety of functions and roles.
-Sharon joined the HR team 17 years ago, covering all elements of Supply Chain.
 Having spent the majority of her career developing young talent at the start of their careers, Sharon’s current remit fits perfectly with her passion to create opportunities to support the next generation of young leaders.
-Youth Employment UK, young people, employers and careers educators will greatly benefit from Sharon’s insight and commitment to work with strategic partners who challenge an organisation’s approach to under-representation of young people across all communities.
-This vital focus will work to create a level playing field in the recruitment process that might unconsciously deselect from under represented groups.
-Sharon’s dedication and commitment to CCEP’s apprenticeship programme has been recognised by CCEP’s leadership team, as well as her peers and apprentices alike.
-She has received praise for her outstanding leadership of the programme, which has continued to grow and expand in line with the business’ Early Careers agenda.
-As well as recognition from the leadership team, Sharon is adored by the apprentices themselves, who see her as a trusted advisor and mentor.
+Youth Employment UK, young people, employers and careers educators will greatly benefit from Sharon’s insight and commitment to working with strategic partners who challenge an organisation’s approach to under-representation of young people across all communities.
+This vital focus will work to create a level playing field in the recruitment process that might unconsciously deselect from underrepresented groups.

 Tom Hadley

-Tom is an independent consultant and business coach specialising in high-impact strategic campaigns and workforce issues.
-Over the last twenty years, Tom has worked with global employers, international institutions, government ministers and two of the UK’s leading business organisations.
-He reaches into this to provide consultancy services in areas such as reputation management, developing innovative approaches to recruitment, youth employment and employee engagement, taking a lead on the future of work, and boosting voice and visibility.
-Tom also delivers a suite of bespoke coaching programmes covering media training, public speaking, influencing public policy and written communication.
 Tom is the author of over 30 White Papers and research reports on the evolving world of work and is a regular keynote speaker and media spokesperson.
-During his time as Campaigns Director at REC, Tom established the Future of Jobs Observatory to pre empt future skills needs and the implications of AI adoption.
-His recent work with the International Labour Organization (ILO) involves delivering bespoke training and support to employer bodies from around the world in areas such as story-led campaigning, crisis management,sustainable development goals (SDGs) and championing the positive role of business in society.
-Over the course of his career, Tom has been a representative on over a dozen government forums and served on the European board of the World Employment Confederation.
-He has a Masters in International and European Law from Assas University in Paris and is a fellow of the Royal Society of Arts (RSA).
-He is a qualified rugby coach and an unrepentant aficionado of 1980s French popular music.
+During his time as Campaigns Director at REC, Tom established the Future of Jobs Observatory to preempt future skills needs and the implications of AI adoption.
+His recent work with the International Labour Organization (ILO) involves delivering bespoke training and support to employer bodies from around the world in areas such as story-led campaigning, crisis management, sustainable development goals (SDGs) and championing the positive role of business in society.

 Kathy Jackson